 Purpose

 SMARTcurriculum believes that a child or young person should never experience abuse of any kind.
 We have a responsibility to promote the welfare of all children and young people and to keep them safe.
-We are committed to practise that protects them.
+We are committed to practice that protects them.

 SMARTcurriculum recognises that:

-- the welfare of the child is paramount, as enshrined in the Children Act 1989
+• the welfare of the child is paramount, as enshrined in the Children Act 1989

-- all children, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have a right to equal protection from all types of harm or abuse
+• all children, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity, have a right to equal protection from all types of harm or abuse

-- some children and adults are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues
+• some children and adults are additionally vulnerable because of the impact of previous experiences, their level of dependency, communication needs or other issues

-- working in partnership with children, young people, their parents, carers and other agencies are essential in promoting young people’s welfare.
+working in partnership with children, young people, their parents, carers and other agencies are essential in promoting young people’s welfare.

 Actions